LArbys/1L1PSelection/README.md

 * build `dllee_unified` on FNAL or setup your existing copy.
 Refer to the README in the `dllee_unified` folder.
   But, as a reminder, there are scripts to setup and build `dllee_unified`.
 Also, you want the `mcc9_prod1_29e_rc` branch.
+  If you have access to CVMFS, you may also setup a copy of dllee_unified via UPS.
 * go into `configure.sh` in this repo and comment out

       setup dllee_unified develop -q e17:prof